-Amber Heard Is Being Sued For $10 Million Because She Refused To Do Sex Scenes
+Amber Heard Being Sued For Refusing To Do Sex Scenes

 The production company, Nicola Six Limited, is accusing Heard of sabotaging the 2015 film "London Fields" by refusing to do nude and sex scenes as well as refusing to promote the film.